 Let’s be clear.
 Kids are wailing in terror, desperation, and despair.
-Separating children from their parents indefinitely, on top of confinement in strange, intimidating places, is child abuse:
+Mr. Trump’s intentional policy of separating children from their parents indefinitely, on top of confinement in a strange, intimidating place, is child abuse:

 (Lussenhop, Jessica; “The Health Impact of Separating Migrant Children From Parents”; BBC News [North America]; 6/19/2018.)

-On Wednesday, President Trump caved.
+On Wednesday President Trump caved.
 He issued an executive order allowing the detention of children with their families for more than 20 days, attempting to override the 2016 supplemental order to the 1997 Flores Agreement.
-Trump’s EO is intentionally vague and sure to be challenged in court.
+Trump’s order intentionally is vague and sure to be challenged in court.
 Note that Donald allowed this abuse to go on for almost two months.
-He buckled only after the outrage against his blatant inhumanity became deafening and — more important — harmful to his political standing.
+He buckled only after the outrage against his blatant inhumanity became deafening and — most important to him — harmful to his political standing.
 He misjudged.
-He thought the outrage would actually embolden his base.
+He thought the outrage would embolden his base.
 He was wrong.

 A lingering issue is that the administration still has 2,300-plus separated-at-the-border kids in custody (combined with the 10,000 or more unaccompanied minors in custody).
 The executive order does not address the currently detained migrant children separated from their parents.
-They will not immediately be reunited; their plight will not be addressed any differently than before the EO.
+They will not be reunited immediately; their plight will not be addressed any differently than before the order.

-As with other major Trump policy changes, governmental departments were blind-sided.
-The zero tolerance policy was implemented incompetently, starting from the top.
+As with other major Trump policy changes, governmental departments were blind-sided with this one.
+The zero-tolerance policy was implemented incompetently, starting from the top.
 There were no warnings to affected agencies so they could plan for the change.
-Now the country has a man-made humanitarian crisis to clean up.
+Now the country has a (one-)man-made humanitarian crisis to clean up.

 Mass migration from south of the border has bedeviled past administrations, too.
-As many experts have stated, the problem cannot be solved until the underlying cause is addressed: large numbers of people from Central American countries and parts of Mexico are so afraid for their lives and their livelihood that they are willing to risk anything to leave or at least get their children out.
+As many experts have stated, the problem cannot be solved until the underlying cause is addressed: Large numbers of people from Central American countries and parts of Mexico are so afraid for their lives and their livelihood that they’re willing to risk anything to leave or at least get their children out.

 Policy and Children